lab-grid/script-runner/README.md

 Arguments to the script command can be passed via the request path, query, or JSON body.

-Script runner relies on two running containers:
+Script runner relies on two running containers (see Usage section below on how to deploy these):

 - Server - Responsible for responding to API requests and validating auth headers.
 - Worker - Responsible for running the script whenever a new task is started.

-Script runner is built for running scripts that take a long period of time and uses worker nodes from above to launch jobs.
-Communication between the server and worker nodes happens through a Redis instance allowing multiple script invocations to be running simultaneously
+Script runner can handle scripts that take a long period of time to run.
+The worker nodes launch jobs.
+Communication between the server and worker nodes happens through a Redis instance, allowing multiple script invocations to be running simultaneously

 ## Configuration